Luucaass/Lucas/README.md

-- 👋 Hi, I’m @Luucaass
+- 👋 Hi, I’m @Lucas
-- 👀 I’m interested in Cybersecurity
+- 👀 I’m interested in Cybersecurity and Dev
-- 🌱 I’m currently learning Cybersecurity
+- 🌱 I’m currently learning Computer Science
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me lucasgabrielmotog99@gmail.com